coatyio/coaty-js/docs/man/migration-guide.md

 ### Changes to package naming and import declarations

-Coaty 2 publishes a scoped npm package named `@coaty/core` instead of `coaty`.
+Coaty 2 introduces a common npm package scope named `@coaty` for current and future framework projects of the Coaty JS platform.
+The Coaty 2 core framework is published in the scoped npm package named `@coaty/core`.

-Rewrite all import declarations `coaty/<modulename>` to use the scoped package as follows:
+Rewrite all import declarations `coaty/<modulename>` to use this scoped package as follows:

 * `coaty/com`, `coaty/controller`, `coaty/model`, `coaty/runtime`, `coaty/util`